hapnesbitt/Athena/README.md

 * Zeus: OMG Mortals.
 Everything they blame on Gods.
+* Zeus: Mortals blame everything on the Gods!

-* Athena: Odysseus isn't complaining.
-You were happy with his victory and sacrifce then but whatever.
+* Athena: Odysseus is not complaining.
+You were happy with his victory and sacrifce then but seem to have forgotten about that now.

 * Zeus: Pallas Athena how can you say that, Poseidon has him pinned down for blinding his son.